 125 g sweet potato, peeled and cut into 6 equal pieces

 15 g ginger, cut into thin julienne strips

 20 g peanuts, unsalted, dry roasted

-Bring the stock to the boil.
+Bring the stock to a boil.
 Add the taro, sweet potato, curry paste and seasoning (sugar, tamarind juice and salt) and cook for about 10 minutes or until the taro and sweet potato are 70% cooked.
-Stir in the ginger and garlic and cook for about 5 minutes more.
+Stir in the ginger and garlic and cook for about 5 more minutes.

 Taste to adjust seasoning and check if vegetables are cooked through.
 Transfer to a serving bowl and garnish with peanuts.

 What is Hungley powder?
 It is a blend of spices, originally from Burma, sold in vintage-looking bags.
 If you don't have any, simply substitute Indian curry powder, the smell and taste are quite similar.